coljac/toki-pona-poster/README.md

 The poster is made with [Typst](https://typst.app).

 Feel free to use in any way you see fit.
+If you'd like extra words or a different font please feel free to open an issue.